Widest smile at the slowest speed

 A few of us went instead to a popular breakfast place in a small town in the foothills of the Yarra ranges.
 On the way home I took what is one of the nicest roads to drive on in Victoria.
 This particular road winds its way along through forested hills.
 It is extra special because of the number of nicely cambered curves but also because it is lined, for the most part, on both sides by dense ferns that hang over the road and make it seem even narrower than it is.
 This enhances the sensation of speed.

 I was looking forward to this stretch of road as a consolation prize as I set off from the cafe with roof down and heater blasting away.
 When I got to the start of the road I found that it was completely covered in dense fog to the extent that it was difficult to see the ferns on the side of the road let alone the curves in the road.
 As a consequence I slowed down to around 10km/h.

 Instead of being disappointed it turned out to be one of the finest experiences I have had in a car.
 There I was alone on the road driving through that temperate rainforest.
 The blanket of fog seemed to dampen any other sounds except for the burble of the engine and the call of birds and everything around me seemed to be quiet and at peace.
 This was accompanied by a heady aroma of gum leaves and moist earth.
 It took around 25 minutes before that special bit of road ended and the fog cleared enough for me to be able to speed up.

 It was another 20 minutes before I saw another person who happened to be an emergency services person pulling cars over to ask them to slow down because of a traffic hazard ahead.
 He was wrapped in a coat and looked cold and miserable and I could just tell that he could not understand why I was driving with the roof down and looking so happy.

 If you have a Roadster story you want to share, click on the submit tab at the top of this page to contribute.
-In return we’ll send you a limited edition Roadster Life sticker as a way of thanking you for your support.
+Selected posts will receive a limited edition Roadster Life sticker as a way of thanking you for your support.